cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

 To connect to the cluster you will typically need to be connected to the UCPH VPN.
-For information about connecting to the VPN, see the support pages on KUNet in Danish_ and English_.
+For information about connecting to the VPN, see the support pages on KUnet in Danish_ and English_.

 ***********************
  Connecting on Windows